jesusbueren/Endogenous_Health_Groups/README.md

 1. Runs the Hamilton filter using filtration.f90 to obtain p(h<sub>i,t</sub>|β<sup>(m-1)</sup>,μ<sup>(m-1)</sup>,**X**)
 1. Using the output from the Hamilton filter, runs the Hamilton smoother and Kim smoother to obtain: <br> p(h<sub>i,0</sub><sup>(m)</sup>|β<sup>(m-1)</sup>,μ<sup>(m-1)</sup>,**X** ) and p(**h**<sub>i</sub><sup>(m)</sup>|β<sup>(m-1)</sup>,μ<sup>(m-1)</sup>,**X**,**H**<sub>0</sub><sup>(m-1)</sup> ) using smoothing.f90
-3. Samples transitions and I-ADls parameters using an adaptive metropolis algorithm
+3. Samples transitions and I-ADLs parameters using an adaptive metropolis algorithm
 4. Accepts/Rejects the new proposal
 5. Saves the current proposal using save_results.f90

 ### 3. Health Classification

-This program uses the same scripts as the main econometric model but has a different main.f90 script.
 1. It first loads the posterior distribution of the estimated parameters and the probability of belonging to each health group conditional on age, education, and gender using load_high_density.f90.
 2. Then, runs the Hamilton filter using likelihood_all.f90 and filtration.f90.
 3. Finally, the code generates a .txt file with an individual identifier and the filtered probabilities.